-Service will be provided at the option of the carrier.
+Service will be provided at the option of the Carrier.

 Rates in Item 230 (Hourly Rates) will apply.

-Before providing the service, the carrier must provide the customer with a written estimate and obtain the customer's signature approving the additional costs.
+Before providing the service, the Carrier must provide the customer with a written estimate and obtain the customer's signature approving the additional costs.

-The carrier may charge for services associated with transportation of the customer’s goods for which there is no rate or charge listed in the tariff, such as toll bridge or ferry charges.
-Before providing the service, the carrier must provide the customer with a written estimate and obtain the customer’s signature approving the additional costs.
+The Carrier may charge for services associated with transportation of the customer’s goods for which there is no rate or charge listed in the tariff, such as toll bridge or ferry charges.
+Before providing the service, the Carrier must provide the customer with a written estimate and obtain the customer’s signature approving the additional costs.

 ITEM 62 – APPLIANCE SERVICE